hinantin/AshMorph/README.md

 Syntactic relations
 =========================

-All syntactic relations that could stem from a token (nominal root, veerbal root, affix, suffix, etc.) will be listed for each one of the tokens, we are doing this because 'syntactic relations' are fundamental characteristics of a morphologically-rich / polysynthetic languages like pan-Ashaninka.
+For each token in a morphologically-rich or polysynthetic language like Pan-Ashaninka, i.e., nominal roots, verbal roots, affixes, suffixes, etc. We will list all possible syntactic relations that the token could have.
+We are doing this because syntactic relations are fundamental characteristics of these languages.

 Compiling with XFST
 ===============================